zzh611/yelp_project/README.md

 For model, we have word frequency, word2vec and logistic regression.

-## Shiny
-In shiny, we put our shiny codes for it.
+For shiny, we put our shiny codes for it.
 And here is our shiny link.

 https://zhaozihan.shinyapps.io/yelp_analysis/

 ## Contibution